camunda/camunda-bpm-platform/spin/CONTRIBUTING.md

 # How to contribute

 We would love you to contribute to this project.
 You can do so in various ways.
-The following documentation should help you to get started and explain main concepts of the project architecture.
+The following documentation should help you to get started and explain the main concepts of the project architecture.

 ## Writing Docs